AlexsLemonade/training-modules/virtual-setup/windows-instructions.md

 Click `Run` when asked what you would like to do with `Zoominstaller.exe`

 Windows will ask you if you would like to allow Zoom to make changes to your device.
 Click `Yes`.
-You will likely need to enter your (or an administrator) password to allow the installation to proceed.

 When the installation is completed, Zoom should automatically open.
 Click `Join with Video` if asked.